Peanut Butter meets Espresso – Foodporn Guarantee!

 - Meanwhile, prepare the fruit, wash it and slice the banana, if you do not use banana chips.

 - Prepare the espresso.

-- Put the tablespoon peanut butter and the espresso in the pot, mix well and fill it in a bowl.
+- Put the tablespoon peanut butter and the espresso in the pot, mix well and fill it in two bowls.

-- Then you garnish the bowl with the fruit, the mint, the yoghurt and sprinkle it with a little cinnamon.
+- Then you garnish the bowls with the fruit, the mint, the yogurt and sprinkle with a little cinnamon.
 Good Appetite!